Zoom HIMA DESSERT PLATE

 Craft Type: Studio Pottery

-Like any good dessert plate, this hand-thrown, white-glazed ceramic plate quietly lets the dessert shine and conversations flow.
-The sophisticated appearance of the plate makes it a perfect choice for a formal gathering too.
+Like any good salad bowl, this hand-thrown, white-glazed ceramic bowl quietly lets the food shine and conversations flow.
+The sophisticated appearance of the bowl makes it a perfect choice for a formal gathering too.

-This ceramic dessert plate is handmade by artisans in Karnataka, and is a part of Ikai Asai’s studio pottery collection of clayware, made by potters in studios across India.
+This ceramic salad bowl is handmade by artisans in Karnataka, and is a part of Ikai Asai’s studio pottery collection of clayware, made by potters in studios across India.

-This product is handcrafted and therefore slight variations in colours, textures and forms are inevitable and aren’t flaws.
+This product is handcrafted and slight variations in colours, textures and forms are to be expected.

 Made in: Karnataka